azayn-labs/mongorm/docs/getting_started.md

 ## Define a Model

 A model is a regular Go struct with `bson` tags (for MongoDB field mapping) and `mongorm` tags (for ORM behavior).
-All pointer fields are recommended so MongORM can distinguish zero values from intentionally set values.
+Pointer fields are recommended so MongORM can distinguish zero values from intentionally set values, which is especially useful for partial updates and precise write semantics.

 ```go
 package main